-—Example of network model with MIS services
+Figure 3: Example of network model with MIS services

 The network providers offer MIS services in their access networks (Access Network 1 to 4) in order to facilitate heterogeneous handovers into their networks.
 Each access technology either advertises its MIS capability or responds to MIS service discovery.
 Each service provider for these access networks allows access to one or more MIS Points of Service (PoS) node(s).
 These PoS nodes provide some or all of the MIS services as determined during the MIS capabilities discovery.
 The PoS location varies based on the operator deployment scenario and the technology-specific MIS architecture.